Shawnt-Demirdjian/Room-Reservation-Extension/README.md

 ## TODO

-- Validate and sanitize form input.
+- Validate and sanitize form input. (date, time, room, person info)

 - Enforce extension to open only one tab at a time

 - Get some feedback after submitting.
 Success or why it failed.

-- Allow "People" (first name, last name, RedID, SDSU email) to be stored for easy reselect later.
-Should use sync storage for convenience.